bernhardAxonIvy/doc/source/designer-guide/cms/index.rst

 Content Management System
 *************************

-The content management system (CMS) in Axon.ivy is a hierarchically organized container for content like labels, short texts, images, source snippets or documents.
+The content management system (CMS) in Axon Ivy is a hierarchically organized container for content like labels, short texts, images, source snippets or documents.
 You can store elements in the CMS and refer them later in processes or User Dialogs.
 And you can store